-The practice has 19 members of staff, including four GP partners (two female, two male), one (male) nurse practitioner, two (female) practice nurses, two (female) healthcare assistants, a phlebotomist, a pharmacist, a practice manager, and seven reception and administration staff, including a clinical interface manager/care plan co-ordinator.
+The practice has 11 members of staff, including two GP partners (one female, one male), one practice nurse (female), one healthcare assistant (female), and seven reception and administration staff.

 The practice is part of Cumbria clinical commissioning group (CCG).
 Information taken from Public Health England placed the area in which the practice was located in the second most deprived decile.
 In general, people living in more deprived areas tend to have greater need for health services.
 Health outcomes for people in Barrow in Furness are generally lower than national averages and vary significantly.
 The life expectancy in the most deprived areas for men is 13 years lower, and for women eight years lower, than people in the least deprived areas.
 The area also has higher-than-average rates of obesity, self-harm and smoking related deaths.
-The practice population profile differs from the national average in a number of areas.
-There are lower than average numbers of patients between the ages of 25 and 39, while there are also fewer males aged under 14 and females younger than nine.
-There are particularly higher than average numbers of male patients aged between 45 and 79, and female patients between the ages of 40 and 49.
+The practice population profile broadly represents the national average, but with lower than average numbers of patients between 0-19 and 30-39.
+Female patients are not over-represented in any age group, but the practice has above average numbers of males between 20-29 and 45-74.

-The surgery is open from 8am to 6.30pm, Monday to Friday, with extended opening hours until 9pm on Mondays.
+The surgery is open from 8am to 6.30pm, Monday to Friday, with extended opening hours until 8.30pm on Tuesdays depending on demand.
 The practice is closed at weekends.
 Telephones at the practice are answered from 8am until 6.30pm, Monday to Friday.
 Outside of these times a message on the telephone answering system redirects patients to out of hours or emergency services as appropriate.
 The service for patients requiring urgent medical attention out of hours is provided by the NHS 111 service and Cumbria Health On Call (CHOC).